June in the Garden

 - Cut back deciduous ornamental grasses like Muhlenbergia, Pennisetum, Miscanthus and Aristida.

-- Transplant roses now if necessary.
-Deadhead and water once a week.
+- Plant new rose bushes or transplant existing roses now if necessary.
+Deadhead now, and water once a week.

 - Continue feeding the birds and providing fresh water.
 June is one of the coldest months and food is hard to find, especially in the city.
-Birdseed and a bit of suet will provide fuel to keep our feathered friends going and warm their bodies.
+Birdseed and suet will provide fuel to keep our feathered friends going and warm their bodies.
+It’s easy to attract more birds to your garden with the Bird Food and Feeder Promo on at Lifestyle Home Garden now.

 - Cut down on watering of indoor plants in the cooler weather.